China e-commerce giant Alibaba outlines future strategy

 “The looser connections between the business units is in line with the regulatory stance of encouraging competition,” said an analyst’s note from Moody’s Investor Service.

-Among other things, the restructuring plan might allay past antitrust concerns, since as Zhang explained, each Alibaba business unit would be empowered to make its own decisions and raise capital independently.
-He said that having business units operate independently should also foster innovation and growth after years of harsh COVID-19 restrictions that battered China’s economy.

-Alibaba's restructure — the first of its kind in the Chinese technology industry — also could serve as an example for similar companies such as online games company Tencent to follow suit.
+Alibaba's restructure — the first such major overhaul in the Chinese technology industry — also could serve as an example for similar companies such as online games company Tencent to follow suit.
 Tencent's shares rallied after Alibaba's announcement on Monday.

 “We think that Alibaba’s new organizational structure could be used by Chinese regulators as a template for other Chinese Big Tech firms,” said a report by CreditSights.